dzenanr/model_concepts/README.md

 [Summary](http://goo.gl/DqF7d)

-If an attribute name is oid or code, it will not be generated as a specific attribute in dartling, because every concept inherits both the oid (object id generated automatically by dartling) and code (an id that may be null, but if non-null it must be unique) properties.
+If an attribute name is oid or code, it will not be generated as a specific attribute in EDNetCore, because every concept inherits both the oid (object id generated automatically by ednet_core) and code (an id that may be null, but if non-null it must be unique) properties.

-In the attribute init field, you may use increment for incrementing a value of the int type in dartling by increment starting with increment.
+In the attribute init field, you may use increment for incrementing a value of the int type in EDNetCore by increment starting with increment.
 The empty text indicates that a default value will be a non-null empty String.
-For the DateTime type, the now value determines the today's current time at the moment of adding an entity in dartling.
+For the DateTime type, the now value determines the today's current time at the moment of adding an entity in EDNetCore.

 ### Based On